-- Standard 2 on Application and Integration of Theory-based Knowledge4 sets out the expectation for RPNs to apply an evidence-base rationale for all nursing activities including the use of restraint or seclusion.
+- Standard 2 on Application and Integration of Theory-based Knowledge sets out the expectation for RPNs to apply an evidence-base rationale for all nursing activities including the use of restraint or seclusion.

-- Standard 4 on Professional Responsibility4 sets out the expectation for RPNs to adhere to legislation impacting all nursing activities including the practice of restraint or seclusion.
+- Standard 3 on Professional Responsibility sets out the expectation for RPNs to adhere to legislation impacting all nursing activities including the practice of restraint or seclusion.

-- CRPNBC has Limits and Conditions5 on the practice of restraint or seclusion.
+- CRPNBC has Limits and Conditions on the practice of restraint or seclusion

 - When obtaining consent RPNs follow CRPNBC practice standard on consent